On The Grid: The Designer’s Guide to Kensington Market

 Besides being a corporate website that the staff can be proud of, at its core, it’s a robust content platform that editors and general staff can easily update.
 It also spawned a universal visual design language that can be reused throughout all Spafax communications.

 I sometimes post on , and .
-You can find some of my writing on .
-I’m currently Senior Director, Brand & Creative at Top Hat.
+You can find some of my writing on Crooked Pixels Logo.
+I’m currently the Head of Brand & Communications at PartnerStack.

 Send an email to ask me anything or just to say hello.